-NoSQL databases have been around for several years now and have become a choice of data storage for managing semi-structured and unstructured data.
-These databases offer lot of advantages in terms of linear scalability and better performance for both data writes and reads.
-InfoQ spoke with four panelists to get different perspectives on the current state of NoSQL databases.
+NoSQL databases have been around for several years and have become a preferred choice for managing unstructured data.
+InfoQ spoke with four panelists about the current state of NoSQL databases.
+2

-DataStax recently announced a new product called DataStax Graph to store graph data models.
-It's based on open source Titan graph database and uses Apache Tinkerpop framework's Gremlin query language.
-InfoQ spoke with Martin Van Ryswyk about the new product.
+Datastax recently announced DataStax Graph to support graph data models.
+InfoQ spoke with Martin Van Ryswyk from DataStax team about the new product.
+1

 ColumnarStore can offer performance improvements over traditional tables, but aren’t always faster.
 Aleksandr Shavlyuga explores the power, and limitations of SQL Server’s ColumnStore Indexes.